nydame/Pico/content/index.md

     <div class="inner">
         <div class="welcome-wrap">
             <h2>Portfolio: 5 Case Studies</h2>
             <p>The emphasis here at Firefly Web Services is on problem solving.
 Putting up a website that's nice to look at is, well, nice, but it's just the opening salvo.
-If your visitors are frustrated by excessive load times, or don't understand how to find what they're looking for, you've already lost the battle.</p>
+If your visitors are frustrated by excessive load times, or don't understand what you have to offer, you've already lost the battle.</p>
             <p>Here are some of the solutions I've been honored to be able to provide for my clients.
-You can get a good idea of the kind of work I do by looking at some of these case studies.</p>
+You can get a good idea of the kind of work I do by checking out some of these case studies.</p>
             <article class="case" data-casestudy="1">
                 <h1>A Quick Fix with Out-of-the-Box Solutions</h1>
                 <div class="more-less">